Healthcare Navigation Programme.

 So we built ourselves a directory — all 8,360 NHS GP practices in the UK, with ODS codes, Google ratings on 7,907 of them, and refugee-relevance flags for the ones that unfortunately still ask for ID they're not allowed to require.
 When someone calls us, the navigator looks up the nearest suitable practice and prepares the registration paperwork in their language.

-That's why the £5K tier comfortably funds 100 GP registrations: the lookup happens in seconds, not hours.
+The lookup happens in seconds, not hours.
+That's why one navigator can support a hundred GP registrations a year without burning out.
 The same directory also helps with lawyer referrals, charity signposting, and translator handoffs.

 A clear, simple process.